vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 ## Overview

 `VMware.CloudFoundation.Reporting` is a PowerShell module that has been written to support the ability to provide insight to the operational state of VMware Cloud Foundation through the use of PowerShell cmdlets.
-These cmdlets provide quick access to information from the PowerShell console as well as the ability to publish the following HTML reports.
+These cmdlets provide quick access to information from the PowerShell console as well as the ability to publish pre-defined HTML reports.

+The PowerShell Module provides customers the ability to generate the following reports:

 - [Overview Report](#generating-system-overview-report-tasks)
 - [Health Report](#generating-health-report-tasks)